lawrencerowland/Data-Model-for-Project-Frameworks/P3M content-first framework/README.md

 2. Portfolio management tasks can be planned and estimated in a consistent way
 3. Each portfolio tasks starts from an inherited service descriptions, task plan, and tool or template.

+***Artefacts

+Portfolio Service modules	within a Catalogue
+Each portfolio instance will be a variant /fork of the relevant modules.

 **AND SIMILARLY FOR THOSE COMPETING TO PROVIDE PORTFOLIO SERVICES

 ***OBJECTIVE: